Pre-Health Sciences Pathway to Certificates and Diplomas

 - Program Coordinator contacts student and sets up a time to meet and fill out the Supplemental Request Form.

-- Student brings form and pays additional fee for supplemental work at the Registrar's Office.
+- Student pays supplemental fee at the Registrar's Office.

 - Student completes supplemental work (test or assignment) in accordance with the times and dates given by the Program Coordinator.